Mo7ammedZakaria/todoListApp/README.txt

-1To Do List is task management system i have made this small project with html, css, javascript.
+#To Do List is task management system
+i have made this small project with html, css, javascript.